 50% output: in the 120s degrees F

-- It should be worn over a scrub top and under a scrub warm-up jacket or surgical gown or any garment used to keep heat in.
+- It should be worn over a scrub top and under the OPERATIONHEATJAC Vest with a scrub warm-up jacket or surgical gown or any garment used to keep heat in.

 - Place the OPERATIONHEATJAC around your torso so that the pockets face away from your body and the openings of the pockets face up.
 It should be worn up higher on your body than where you would wear a belt, (on the torso).